 Car Hire

-There are car hire booths at Perth airport, but it’s best to pre-book your car rental.
-Choose from Avis, Budget, Europcar, Sixt, Hertz, Enterprise, and Thrifty.
+There are car hire booths at Perth Airport, but it’s best to pre-book your car rental.

-To compare rental car company prices, I use Discover Cars, an award-winning car rental comparison website.
-They offer competitive pricing in over 10,000 locations worldwide and are have a high rate of customer satisfaction.
-Another option is Rentalcars.
+To compare Australian car hire prices, Discover Cars is an award-winning car rental comparison website.
+They offer competitive pricing in over 10,000 locations worldwide and are highly rated.

-Drivenow is a good resource to compare campervan hire in Western Australia as it includes all the large companies like Britz, Maui, Jucy as well as smaller ones.
+DriveNow is a good resource to compare campervan hire in Western Australia.
+It includes all the large companies like Britz, Maui, & Jucy as well as smaller ones.

 You can either travel the direct route via Albany Highway or take the longer but more picturesque way through the Margaret River region.
 This in-depth post about the two road trips from Perth to Albany provides essential information, tips, and itineraries for your drive to Albany, including where to stop on the way.